 X) Extras:The extras, as with all things in life is actually much more than one would expect.
 Aluminum solar panel tiled roof brackets for 6 panels is around R7,000.00.
 Total R28,000.00 for 24 panels.
 Tin roof brackets are cheaper.
 Then we have cabling and cable management systems, battery enclosures, extra DB boards, change over switches and the labour.
 Installing solar is a tremendous amount of work.
 A system as in this example will take between 5 and 12 days to complete.

 Batteries - R140,000.00 (x3 to compensate for overcast days and maximum battery life) R420,000.00

 MPPT Charge Controller - R13,000.00

 Extras - R5,000.00

 Labour - R40,000.00

-TOTAL COST - AROUND R319,000.00.
 THIS DOES NOT INCLUDE HIGH LOAD EQUIPMENT LIKE GEYSERS OR OVENS.
-As a rule of thumb the above should be multiplied by 3 to qualify as a true Off-Grid solution.
+As a rule of thumb the above (especially batteries) should be multiplied by 3 to qualify as a true Off-Grid solution.
 Alternatively a complete lifestyle change should be considered when it comes to electricity usage.

 NB!!
-PLEASE NOTE THAT SHOULD THERE BE THUNDERSHOWERS FOR A WEEK OR EVEN TWO DAYS THEN THE SYSTEM IN THE ABOVE EXAMPLE WILL NOT GENERATE SUFICIENT ENERGY TO POWER THE HOUSE FOR THAT TIME.
+PLEASE NOTE THAT SHOULD THERE BE THUNDERSHOWERS FOR A WEEK OR EVEN TWO DAYS THEN THE "THEORETICAL" SYSTEM IN THE ABOVE EXAMPLE WILL NOT GENERATE SUFICIENT ENERGY TO POWER THE HOME DURING THAT TIME.

-In reality there are numerous options to choose from, please contact us for a custom tailor designed system that will suite you home's needs.
+In reality there are numerous options, much cheaper and smaller, to choose from, please contact us for a custom designed system that will suite your home's needs.